jegathings/ichor_data_vizualizer/README.md

 ### To start the application

+Change into the ichor_data_vizualizer directory and execute:

+`npm install`

+Then star the application with:

-`yarn start`
+`npm start`

-Runs the app in the development mode.\
+This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\